Key 2023 Trends and Tips for SME Success

-If the last three years have taught SMEs anything, it’s to be ready and prepared for everything.
-From inflation, to sizable supply chain interruptions and a new way of working, 2022 brought plenty of changes we didn’t see coming.
-So, what lies ahead for 2023?
+If the last three years have taught SMEs in New Zealand anything, it’s to be ready and prepared for everything.
+So what lies ahead for 2023?

-However, supply chain pressures are expected to keep driving up costs and creating instability in availability, and price.
-The key here is to have full transparency around what your supply chain looks like, and having plenty of leeway for the unexpected (or expected) hiccups.
+However, supply chain pressures are expected to keep driving up costs and creating instability in availability and price.
+The key here is to have full transparency around what your supply chain looks like, and build in plenty of leeway for the unexpected (or expected) hiccups.

 The big issues for business owners heading into 2023